ChenKejing/Hello-GitHub/README.md

 # Hello-GitHub
-Practive - Create new repository
+Create new repository,
-Commit is as save
+Commit is as save,
+Changed again